ideapark/cafe/README.md

 In one word, you just want all the dependency http(s) services out there and always ready to be comsumed. so you could focus on your own business.

+### Case #2: Global network http(s) websites are relayed at local

+- Network Topology:

+> Local: china network (GFW protected)
+> Remote: global network (Internet)

+Suppose you have a server running at AWS and it has free access to any public internet such google (other cloud provider is working as well), and you have ssh access to this server.
+Run `coffee` at your local and configure it with `https://www.google.com` relayed as your local http `http://www.google.com.127.0.0.1.nip.io`. now you are free to access google now.

+Vice verse, you could also run `coffee` at the remote network server, and make the wild dns resolve to this server public ip.
+Now it's a public managed vpn like services.

+Use it wisely!

 ## How it looks like